aws-samples/sample-outposts-third-party-storage-integration/launch_wizard/README.md

 ### Storage Array Requirements

-- NetApp or Pure Storage storage array accessible from your Outpost
+- Dell, HPE, NetApp, or Pure Storage storage array accessible from your Outpost
 - Storage array credentials (stored in AWS Secrets Manager or provided during execution)
 - Network connectivity between your Outpost and storage arrays